akashroshanmund/DictionaryAppAkash/README.md

 * [X] Word pronounciation implemented, so that user can listen to searched word's pronounciation
 * [X] Kotlin language used for design and developement of the software

-The following **additional** features are implemented:

-* [X] Check network connectivity and update user data accordingly

 ## Video Walkthrough